Megre/CodeFactExtractor/README.md

     context = MethodDeclaration
         # type of AST node.
 The framework invokes property handlers in the visit method of visitors.
         # If the type of visited AST node matches the context of a property handler,
-        # the property handler will be initialized by the AST node visited, after which
+        # the property handler will be initialized using the AST node visited, after which
         # the handler's handle method will be invoked.

     # ...

-The configuration uses a # to start a comment.
+The configuration uses a `#` to start a comment.
 Inline comments are supported.

 There are three types of configuration item: [package], [visitor], and [property] (see  [group.spart.kg.layout.ConfigItem](https://github.com/Megre/CodeFactExtractor/blob/master/src/group/spart/kg/layout/ConfigItem.java)).
 A configuration item is composed of several lines, each of which is a key-value pair separated by "=".
 A key is a plain text; a value may be a single plain string, a list (e.g. "value1, value2, value3"), or a multiple-list (e.g. "value1; value2, value3, value4; value5, value6"), (see [group.spart.kg.layout.ConfigItemValue](https://github.com/Megre/CodeFactExtractor/blob/master/src/group/spart/kg/layout/ConfigItemValue.java)).
 Some keys (e.g. "child") may occur more than once within a configuration item.
 Such keys are equal to a list or multiple-list (depends on the value type of the repetitive keys' first key) in case that the key-value line is too long.